yevgeniyT/blog-mern-app/README.md

     -   Express.js
     -   Django

-### System Requirements

--   Specify any system requirements or assumptions about the environment in which your app will be running, such as:
-    -   Operating System: Windows, macOS, or Linux
-    -   Hardware: Minimum 2 GB RAM, 10 GB free disk space

 ### API Keys and Services

 -   If your project relies on external APIs or services, list them and provide instructions on how to obtain the necessary API keys or credentials.

-### Browser Compatibility

--   If your project is a web application, list the browsers and their versions that your application supports, for example:
-    -   Google Chrome (v90 or higher)
-    -   Mozilla Firefox (v85 or higher)
-    -   Microsoft Edge (v89 or higher)

 ## Installation and Setup